Danville Museum

 Berkley Pritchett

 Berkley has always had an interest in history and the arts.
-Working at the Danville Museum of Fine Arts and History allows Berkley to combine both of his interests.
-This job has allowed him to learn more about his hometown and the surrounding area.
+Working at the Danville Museum of Fine Arts and History allows him to combine both of his interests.
+His job has also allowed him to learn more about his hometown and the surrounding area.
 In his free time, he likes to listen to music, watch movies, read, and write fiction.

 Our Board